 Another issue raised in the discussions was the issue of “backfilling” which is the possibility of using the part of AMS that would be shielded against legal actions to increase the AMS under another programme not related to food security, and the various circumvention issues that might arise.
 It was considered by a number of members that the real constraint to this would be the duration of the interim solution, and others suggested that it may be only a theoretical rather than a practical possibility, but it may be an issue members may want to come back on.

-Element 4 (Transparency / Reporting) back to top
+Element 4 (Transparency / Reporting)

 It is fair to say that this has been the element on which we have seen the most convergent and detailed focused discussion so far.
 It is generally accepted that the use of any proposed flexibility would be subject to: